 Recommendation Status Progress Highlights 12.
 Expand naloxone availability.
 Implementing PDPH and DBHIDS were awarded a statewide grant for an additional 8,000 doses of naloxone over 2 years.
 Data on non-fatal and fatal are guiding the distribution of over 35,000 doses of naloxone to people at highest risk of an overdose and in high risk settings.
-Also in the interim, DBHIDS hosted two overdose awareness and naloxone training, training 475 people.
-PDPH has expanded its opioid program to include a Harm Reduction Coordinator who is offering overdose awareness and naloxone training to other city agencies and the public.
-PDPH and DBHIDS continue to: Work with other city agencies and community organizations to implement a city-wide naloxone distribution strategy.
-Partner with community organizations to increase naloxone availability in pharmacies in Philadelphia. comprehensive user Implementing studies of user engagement sites studies of user engagement sites The City continues to explore the issue by consulting experts and reviewing studies of user engagement facilities that allow safe injection.
-A City delegation visited Insite, the most well-studied facility in North America, in November 2017, and met with local leaders on the issue.
+Since July 1, 2017, DBHIDS hosted two overdose awareness and naloxone training, and PDPH expanded its opioid program to include a Harm Reduction Coordinator who is also offering overdose awareness and naloxone training to other city agencies and the public.
+Over 600 people have collectively been trained.
+PDPH and DBHIDS continue to: work with other city agencies and community organizations to implement a city-wide naloxone distribution strategy. partner with community organizations to increase naloxone availability in pharmacies in Philadelphia.
+13. Further explore comprehensive user engagement sites.
+Implementing The City has explored the issue by: consulting experts and reviewing studies of user engagement facilities that allow safe injection. having a City delegation visit Insite, the most well-studied facility in North America and meeting with local leaders on the issue. having the delegation visit the City of Seattle, which is seeking to implement a safe injection site, and learning from its approach in a large US city. commissioning a study of the potential health impacts of a safe consumption facilty in Philadelphia if one were to be implemented.
+The City has concluded that it would benefit from having CUES and will actively pursue one or more facilities.
 14. Establish a coordinated rapid response to "outbreaks."
-Planning PDPH and DBHIDS have begun to plan for the development a cross-departmental rapid response team.
+Planning PDPH and DBHIDS have begun development of a cross-departmental rapid response team.
 DBHIDS is partnering with PRO-ACT to make trained volunteers, family members, certified recovery specialists, and certified peer specialists available for assistance in responding to the opioid outbreaks. • PDPH, DBHIDS and PPD continue to partner on establishing a rapid response protocol that involves both public health and public safety approaches.
 15. Address homelessness among opioid users.
-Planning / Implementing DBHIDS has received approval from DDAP to use STR Grant funds to pilot an Identification Card Acquisition Program five days per week at Prevention Point Philadelphia.
-The City, DBHIDS, and Project HOME are partnering to launch a full-service homeless outreach engagement center in January 2018 offering medical, behavioral health, and social services.
-DBHIDS continues to: Create new capacity for DBHIDS Funded Recovery Houses, which will target homeless individuals with OUD leaving Gurney Street.

-• Develop the newly created bilingual homeless outreach team at Prevention Point Philadelphia targeting individuals experiencing homelessness with OUD in the Gurney Street/Fairhill area.
+Planning / Implementing Using STR Grant funds, DBHIDS increased the Identification Card Acquisition Program at Prevention Point Philadelphia to five days per week.
+The City, DBHIDS, and Project HOME are partnering to launch a full-service homeless outreach engagement center on January 30 th , 2018.
+The Hub of Hope will offer medical, behavioral health, and social services.
+DBHIDS is collaborating with the Office of Homeless Services to pilot a Shallow Rent Subsidy with individuals experiencing homeless from the Journey of Hope Project, Safe Havens, and DBHIDS Funded Recovery Houses.
+DBHIDS is developing a palm card on treatment access for the homeless outreach teams.
+DBHIDS continues to: • create new capacity for DBHIDS Funded Recovery Houses, which will target homeless individuals with OUD leaving Gurney Street. • develop the newly created bilingual homeless outreach team at Prevention Point Philadelphia targeting individuals experiencing homelessness with OUD in the Gurney Street/Fairhill area.